yochannah/carpentries.org/pages/workshop_faq.md

 This slug format is a part of a validation check in our system, including the dashes separating these variables.

-### Should the Instructor or a member of the host institution be listed as the contact person on the workshop webpage ?
+### Should the Instructor or a member of the host institution be listed as the contact person on the workshop webpage?

 The contact person for the workshop webpage can be designated by the workshop organiser.
 The person listed should be able to answer questions regarding the workshop, such as attendance policy, waitlist, location, installation, etc. You can have multiple persons listed as the contact person if needed.